Who is Wiliot?

 What sensors do you have on chip?

-The chip has a built-in temperature and a movement sensor.
-The chip has a built-in ADC (Analog to Digital Converter) to connect with passive sensors via the analog I/O that provides a digital read-out unit.
-It can, for instance, be connected to a force sensing resistor material (for weight sensing).
+The chip produces low level data for temperature and a movement sensing.
+The actual sensing is performed in the cloud.
 The chip has a detector on the digital I/O that can detect a change of state on a mechanical trigger.
 It can be built into a sticker that is torn when opening an envelope to detect such an event.
-The raw data measured by the physical sensors is then combined with cloud-based machine learning algorithm, which translate these raw values onto the corresponding physical domains (e.g. pick-up/movement) through algorithm that are self-learning and improving over time.
+The raw data measured by the physical sensors is then combined with cloud-based machine learning algorithm, which translates these raw values onto the corresponding physical domains (e.g. pick-up/movement) through algorithms that are self-learning and improving over time.

 Is there a CPU in your chip?